onflow/cadence-cookbook/contribute.md

 ## How to contribute?

 Contributing to the Cadence Cookbook is easy!
-And we’d love for you to share your work with the community so that we can keep on benefiting from each others work and keep creating amazing projects on Flow!
+And we would love for you to share your work with the community so that we can keep on benefiting from each others work and keep creating amazing projects on Flow!

-In order to contribute, we’ve tried to make it as easy as possible to add an recipie to the website.
+In order to contribute, we have tried to make it as easy as possible to add an recipie to the website.
 We provide you the format for submitting a pull-request to [this GitHub repo](https://github.com/onflow/cadence-cookbook) so that your recipe can be added.
-We’ll go over the format for submitting your recipe in the following section!
+We will go over the format for submitting your recipe in the following section!

 ## Adding a recipe